Rent in community housing

 To apply for Rent Assistance, you need to give Centrelink a rent statement.
 Contact Services Australia for more information.

-Note: You are not eligible for this payment if you are a public housing tenant living in a property that the Queensland Government owns and manages.
+Note: You are not eligible for Rent Assistance from the Australian Government if you are a public housing tenant living in a property that the Queensland Government owns and manages.

 If you have no income